 - If you edit the photos, both the edited copy and the original version will be exported.

-- Keep timestamp and file name, better to curate photos.
+- Keep timestamp and file name, maintain the original quality of 48MP, HDR, HEIC, Apple ProRAW photos, better to curate photos.

 - Convert HEIC photos to JPG or keep HEIC.